 … to the 500+ choirs and singing groups from all around the country who registered, rehearsed, and rolled out their videos of their renditions of “From Little Things Big Things Grow.”

-Here are some of the amazing choirs and school groups who contributed by sharing videos of their performances.
+Click on the image below to hear some of the amazing choirs and school groups who contributed by sharing videos of their performances.